CloudBoltSoftware/terraform-provider-cloudbolt/docs/data-sources/resource_ref.md

 # cloudbolt_resource_ref (Data Source)

-Use this data source to retreive reference information for a CloudBolt Resource ID or API v3 URL path.
+Use this data source to retreive reference information for a CloudBolt Resource by ID or API URL path.

 ## Example Usage
 ```hcl